Drug to Treat Alcoholism Goal of UH Professor's ResearchNIH Awards Grant to Joydip Das to Find Where Alcohol Interacts in the Brain

 The University of Houston is a comprehensive national research institution serving the globally competitive Houston and Gulf Coast Region by providing world-class faculty, experiential learning and strategic industry partnerships.
 UH serves more than 38,500 students in the nation's fourth-largest city, located in the most ethnically and culturally diverse region of the country.

-About the UH
+About the UH College of Pharmacy

 For more than 60 years, the University of Houston College of Pharmacy has shaped aspiring pharmacists, scientists and researchers.
 The college offers graduate degrees in pharmacy administration, pharmacology and pharmaceutics, a professional pharmacy degree and combined professional/graduate degrees.
 With facilities on the UH campus and in the Texas Medical Center, the UH College of Pharmacy is accredited by the Accreditation Council for Pharmacy Education.